ensemble-learning/ensemble-learning.github.io/more/keywords.md

 ## Papers
 |**Selective CO2 reduction to C3 and C4 oxhydrocarbons on nickel phosphides at overpotentials as low as 10 mV**
 |**Nested Transition Path Sampling**
+|**Rich Ground-State Chemical Ordering in Nanoparticles: Exact Solution of a Model for Ag-Au Clusters**